 \section{Abstract}

-In this paper, we introduce a new causal framework capable of dealing with probabilistic and non-probabilistic problems.
-Indeed, we provide a direct causal effect formula called \textbf{P}robabilistic v\textbf{A}riational \textbf{C}ausal \textbf{E}ffect (PACE) and its variations satisfying some ideas and postulates.
-Our formula of causal effect uses the idea of the total variation of a function integrated with probability theory.
-The probabilistic part is the natural availability of changing an exposure values given some variables.
-These variables interfere with the effect of the exposure on a given outcome.
-PACE has a parameter $d$ determining the degree of considering the natural availability of changing the exposure values.
-The lower values of $d$ refer to the scenarios for which rare cases are important.
-In contrast, with the higher values of $d$, our framework deals with the problems that are in nature probabilistic.
-Hence, instead of a single value for causal effect, we provide a causal effect vector by discretizing $d$.
-Further, we introduce the positive and negative PACE to measure the positive and the negative causal changes in the outcome while changing the exposure values.
-Furthermore, we provide an identifiability criterion for PACE to deal with observational studies.
-We also address the problem of computing counterfactuals in causal reasoning.
-We compare our framework to the Pearl, the mutual information, the conditional mutual information, and the Janzing et al. frameworks by investigating several examples.
+In this paper, we introduce a new causal methodology that accounts for the rarity and frequency of events in observational studies based on their relevance to the underlying problem.
+Specifically, we propose a direct causal effect metric called the \textbf{P}robabilistic v\textbf{A}riational \textbf{C}ausal \textbf{E}ffect (PACE) and its variations adhering to certain postulates applicable to both non-binary and binary treatments.
+The PACE metric is derived by integrating the concept of total variation—representing the purely causal component—with interventions on the treatment value, combined with the probabilities of hypothetical transitioning between treatment levels.
+PACE features a parameter \( d \), where lower values of \( d \) correspond to scenarios emphasizing rare treatment values, while higher values of \( d \) focus on situations where the causal impact of more frequent treatment levels is more relevant.
+Thus, instead of a single causal effect value, we provide a causal effect function of the degree \( d \).
+Additionally, we introduce positive and negative PACE to measure the respective positive and negative causal changes in the outcome as exposure values shift.
+We also consider normalized versions of PACE, referred to MEAN PACE.
+Furthermore, we provide an identifiability criterion for PACE to handle counterfactual challenges in observational studies, and we define several generalizations of our methodology.
+Lastly, we compare our framework with other well-known causal frameworks through the analysis of various examples.

-\keywords{Causal inference, total variation, natural availability of changing, Pearl graphical model, mutual information, Janzing model, kullback-leibler divergence}
+\keywords{ Causal inference, total variation, natural availability of changing, Pearl graphical model, mutual information, Janzing model, kullback-leibler divergence}